 It is, I realize, a small gesture.
 But it’s a start.

-I’m keen to keep this communique going with our readers.
-Please percentage your mind in the feedback; I’ll be reading.
+I’m keen to keep this communication going with our readers.
+Please share your thoughts in the feedback; I’ll be reading.